ajit2k/spring-boot-esource/README.md

 ENV:
 java 19 is used to compile and build the project.

-Docker file existing in the project.
+Docker file existing in the project .